Simply reframing a question can shift perspectives and dramatically change the resulting conversation.

 Here is another example of a shift in perspective.

 I stumbled across this photo of a slide by Jaime Casap.
-It shifts the thinking, and the conversation, doesn’t it?
-And like Charles’ shift in framing my questions, it moves from an individualistic perspective: What do you want to be? to a community perspective: What do you want to do for the world?
+It shifts the thinking and the conversation, doesn’t it?
+Like Charles’ shift in framing my questions, it moves from an individualistic perspective: What do you want to be? to a community perspective: What do you want to do for the world?

 Posts that link to this post

-- Designing Powerful Questions Questions open the door to dialogue and discovery
+- How to Design Powerful Questions Questions open the door to dialogue and discovery

 - Make Big Talk Make big talk not small talk